 While lowering your credit card debt is the most obvious way to improve your credit utilization ratio, boosting your total credit limit can also help.
 There are a couple of ways you can do so:

 - Ask your credit card issuer to increase your borrowing limit.
+You're more likely to get a big increase if you haven't asked in a while or if your income has substantially increased.

 - Apply for a new credit card — just be sure not to exercise this option too often, since opening a new line of credit puts a temporary dent on your credit score.